hashicorp/terraform/website/docs/configuration/interpolation.html.md

 #### Terraform meta information

 The syntax is `terraform.FIELD`.
 This variable type contains metadata about the currently executing Terraform run.
-FIELD can currently only be `env` to reference the currently active [state environment](/docs/state/environments.html).
+FIELD can currently only be `workspace` to reference the currently active [workspace](/docs/state/workspaces.html).

 ## Conditionals